Selling Animals as Pets

 How do I improve my rating?

-DEFRA have produced some guidance documents that will be used by inspectors to aid the inspection process.
+DEFRA have produced some guidance to aid the inspection process.

 There are some ‘optional’ and ‘required’ conditions which may help you to achieve a higher star rating.